ory/docs/docs/hydra/guides/hsm-support.md

 [SoftHSM](https://www.opendnssec.org/softhsm/) is an implementation of a cryptographic store accessible through a PKCS #11 interface.
 You can use it to explore PKCS#11 without having a Hardware Security Module.
-It is being developed as a part of the OpenDNSSEC project.
+It's being developed as a part of the OpenDNSSEC project.

 [Follow these instructions to build SoftHSM from source.](https://wiki.opendnssec.org/display/SoftHSMDOCS/SoftHSM+Documentation+v2)